 Mr. Furuya is a member of the advisory board of the EIRIS Conflict Risk Network, a network of over 70 institutional investors focusing on challenges regarding the conflict-affected and high-risk areas (CAHRAs), and an advisory consultant for T&D Asset Management, the asset management division of a leading Japanese insurance group focused on ESG integration.
 He also represents Domini as a member of the Thirty Percent Coalition, a multi-stakeholder advocacy group to increase gender diversity in the corporate boardroom.
 In 2015, he was named among the ‘Most Influential Environmental Investors’ by the Journal of Environmental Investing.

-Prior to joining Domini, Mr. Furuya was a research analyst for the Investor Responsibility Research Center as well as for the Institutional Shareholder Services where he led the custom research projects as the lead researcher.
-He also worked as the national coordinator for the Economic Relations and Human Rights Program and the Refugee Program at Amnesty International Japan where he managed two national programs.
+Prior to joining Domini, Mr. Furuya was a research analyst for the Investor Responsibility Research Center, and a lead researcher for Institutional Shareholder Services.
+He also worked as national coordinator for the Economic Relations and Human Rights Program and the Refugee Program at Amnesty International Japan, where he managed two national programs.

 Mr. Furuya holds a B.A. in political science and international studies from the University of Oregon, an M.A. in international relations with a focus on global markets and politics, and a certificate of advanced studies in environmental dispute resolution from the Maxwell School of Citizenship & Public Affairs, Syracuse University.